akoutit/akoutit.github.io/README.md

   - Benchmarking calibration algorithms
   - Tuning the hyperparameters of a neural network.

-### Engineering Internship (2023)
+### Robotics Software Engineer (2023)
+**Engineering Internship**
 - **Company**: Haption, Laval
 - **Description**:
+  - Performance estimation of a teleoperation device
+  - Implementation of statistical tests to characterize the devices
+  - Design of a camera tracking system for the robot
-  - Automated characterization of Virtuose devices.
+  - Development of a GUI
-  - Validated precision in positions and forces.
-  - Identified system friction and balancing anomalies.
+- **Tools**: C++, Linux, Python, OpenCV, API, Qt, GUI

 ### Business World Knowledge Internship (2022)